GSG-CF05/API-Task-Ahmed-Khilla/README.md

 ## What is this app?

-You can check details about any country in the world from this app.
+You can check details about any country in the world from this app by adding the full name of the country in the search box.

 ## What did I use to create this app?